whitphx/stlite/README.md

 TL;DR: Use top-level await instead of `asyncio.run()` on stlite.

-Unlike the original Streamlit, _stlite_ supports top-level await due to the differences in their execution models.
+Unlike the original Streamlit, _Stlite_ supports top-level await due to the differences in their execution models.
 Streamlit runs in a standard Python environment, allowing the use of `asyncio.run()` when an async function needs to be executed within a script.
 In contrast, stlite runs in a web browser, operating in an environment where the only event loop is always in a running state.
 This makes it impossible to use `asyncio.run()` within a script, necessitating the support for top-level await.

 Top-level await can be useful in various situations.

 ### Example 1: `asyncio.sleep()`

 One of the most common use cases is `asyncio.sleep()`.
-As mentioned in the previous section, `time.sleep()` is no-op on _stlite_ because its blocking nature is not compatible with the single-threaded event loop in the web browser environment.
+As mentioned in the previous section, `time.sleep()` is no-op on _Stlite_ because its blocking nature is not compatible with the single-threaded event loop in the web browser environment.
 Instead, `asyncio.sleep()`, which is non-blocking, can be used to pause the execution of a script for a specified amount of time.

 You can use top-level await either for `asyncio.sleep()` directly or for an async function that contains `asyncio.sleep()` like the following: